ucsf-wynton/wynton-website-hpc/docs/hpc/software/apptainer.md

 <div class="alert alert-warning" role="alert" markdown="1">
-2022-11-23: The Singularity software was migrated to Apptainer in November 2021.
-This change has now trickled all the way down to the CentOS software repositories and is now deployed on {{ site.cluster.name }}.
-We will soon suggest you to use the `apptainer` command, but the alias `singularity` will continue to work for the time being.
+2023-04-02: The Singularity software was migrated to Apptainer in November 2021.
+We will suggest using the `apptainer` command, but the alias `singularity` will continue to work for the time being.
 </div>

 # Apptainer - Linux Containers